Table of Contents

 What are my payment options and what are the differences?

 There are various payment options, and they typically allow you to make extra payments or choose to increase the number of your payments.
-This helps as when you make an additional payment or increase your amount; you will be able to pay off the total amount of your loan sooner.
+This helps as when you make an additional fee or increase your amount; you will be able to pay off the total amount of your loan sooner.

 The difference in payments can be significant.
 You will have a better chance of making payments if your lender makes your payment plans flexible and achievable.